 Often people in abusive relationships feel incredibly alone and isolated, so speaking up can be a big deal and not one to be taken lightly.

-You can also help your loved one build the confidence and seek the support they may need to be able to leave the abusive situation.
+You can also help your loved ones build confidence and seek the support they may need to be able to leave the abusive situation.

 If you’re a friend of family member hearing about an abusive relationship, this is what you can do to help: